 Calculating Child Support

 Child support is an important issue to be resolved in a divorce or separation or for parents who have never married and are deciding on custody matters.
 Often, the amount of support is highly contested in divorces or custody proceedings.
 Florida law has some guidelines, though, to help to ensure fairness for children and their parents.
-To be sure that a fair outcome results, call an attorney experienced in child support matters to advocate for you and your child.
+To be sure that a fair outcome results, call a West Palm Beach child support lawyer experienced in child support matters to advocate for you and your child.

 Child Support Guidelines